rgeraldes24/solc/docs/contracts/functions.rst

 .. note::
-  The opcode ``STATICCALL`` is used when ``view`` functions are called, which enforces the state to stay unmodified as part of the EVM execution.
+  The opcode ``STATICCALL`` is used when ``view`` functions are called, which enforces the state to stay unmodified as part of the ZVM execution.
 For library ``view`` functions ``DELEGATECALL`` is used, because there is no combined ``DELEGATECALL`` and ``STATICCALL``.
   This means library ``view`` functions do not have run-time checks that prevent state modifications.
 This should not impact security negatively because library code is